onlycparra/cheeseFinder/README.md

 Sistema CheeseFinder

-CheeseFinder is a Sistem that try to get usefull information from sells, like best days, most sold food...
+CheeseFinder is a System that try to get usefull information from sells, like best days, food most sold...
 It is focused in a Restorant (the initial motivation) and pretends to be an help to the decisionmaking.

 Help is wellcome.